Here’s Why You Shouldn’t Use Aluminum Foil for Leftovers

 How should you package leftovers?

-If you are saving those leftovers, here are some tips for packing them properly:
+If you are saving those leftovers, here are some food storage guidelines to package them safely:

 - Always seal them in shallow, air-tight containers to speed up the cooling process and keep bacteria off of your food.